rr1000/slate/source/index.md

 ## Timeliness of Notification - 13402(d)(1)
 ```
-Catalyze has policies that address the requirements of notifying the affected individuals or Covered Entities in a timely manner.
+Catalyze has a breach notification policy that addresses the requirements of notifying the affected individuals or customers within 24 hours of a breach.
 ```
 Standard | Description
 --------- | -----------